anudeepvanjavakam1/video_games_rating_analysis/README.md

 RPG|46%
 Text View|49% (There are very few text games but their rating seems to be high).
 If we only consider popular views, then first person and side view have great games (43%).

+13) Last but not least, we should accept that the results here are based on several assumptions (example - genres and themes are tagged correctly for games), one of which is that this dataset is a representative sample of the games released in the world and is not already biased for any particular group.
+For example, If PS3 had only well known games added to IGDB database, it would invalidate our results.

 **Expansion Ideas**
 - Publishers and Developers data can be analyzed to see how they do in terms of rating.
-- If there are separate ratings for gameplay, controls, level design, challenge, characters, etc. it would give more insight into what actually makes a game great.
+- If there are separate ratings for gameplay, controls, level design, challenge, characters, etc. it would give more insight into what role they actually play in making a game great.
 - It would be interesting to see to what extent higher rating influences game sales.
 - Do games that do not have similar games associated with them receive higher rating when compared to games that have many similar games?
 - Would be interesting to see if games with websites associated with them have higher hype or rating?